tomzx/blog.tomrochette.com-content/machine-learning/papers/geoffrey-hinton-distilling-the-knowledge-in-a-neural-network/article.md

 * In the simplest form of distillation, knowledge is transferred to the distilled model by training it on a transfer set and using a soft target distribution for each case in the transfer set that is produced by using the cumbersome model with a high temperature in its softmax
 	* The same high temperature is used when training the distilled model, but after it has been trained it uses a temperature of 1

+# 7 Relationship to Mixtures of Experts
+* It is much easier to parallelize the training of multiple specialists
+* We first train a generalist model and then use the confusion matrix to define the subsets that the specialists are trained on
+* Once these subsets have been defined the specialists can be trained entirely independently
+* At test time we can use the predictions from the generalist model to decide which specialists are relevant and only these specialists need to be run

 # See also